IGO shares shed 66% in 14 months – will they bounce back or are you catching a falling knife?

 For several years IGO shares reaped the benefits of growing demand for battery metals and the fact it was well managed to capitalise on it.
 The company has three nickel projects and exposure to two lithium projects.
 Not many ASX companies offer such diversified exposure.
-Unfortunately, the Battery Metals Bust of 2023 has caused IGO shares to more than halve over the 2nd half of 2023.
-Is this just part of the boom & bust cycle of these commodities, or was the last boom as good as it was ever going to get for the company?
+Unfortunately, the Battery Metals Bust of 2023-4 has caused IGO shares to shed two-thirds of their value since July 2023.
+Is this just part of the natural boom & bust cycle of these commodities, or was the last boom as good as it was ever going to get for the company?

 Who is IGO?